dmsfiris/ai-for-science-template/README.md

 }
 ```

 > Issue TLS certificates (e.g., Let’s Encrypt) for both domains.
-Ensure container ports are **loopback‑only** (as in the override) so nothing is publicly exposed.
+Ensure container ports are loopback-only (as in the override) so nothing is publicly exposed.

 ---

-## 🛠️ `deploy.sh` — Flexible CLI Helper
+## 🔧 `deploy.sh` — Flexible CLI Helper

-A small wrapper to simplify common operations.
 Examples:

 ```bash
 ./deploy.sh up --build                    # start or redeploy all